-The 'Battle of the North Cape' was a naval battle fought between British and German forces off the North Cape of Norway as part of the Arctic campaign (26 December 1943).
+The 'Battle of the North Cape' was a battle fought between British and German naval forces off the North Cape of Norway as part of the Arctic campaign (26 December 1943).

 The German battle-cruiser Scharnhorst, supported by destroyers and involved in the 'Ostfront' operation to attack Arctic convoys delivering war matériel from the Western Allies to the USSR, was brought to battle and sunk by the Royal Navy’s battleship Duke of York, supported by cruisers and destroyers.